saif520/Chenab-Pointer-011/README.md

 ## Video Walkthrough of the project
 <a href="https://www.youtube.com/watch?v=2N29GB4qw9">project presentation</a>

-## Video Walkthrough of the codebase
-Attach a very short video walkthough of codebase [ 1 - 5 minutes ]

 ## Features

 - Product Listings: The website features a wide range of products including t-shirts, sweatshirts, joggers, shorts, mobile covers, backpacks, and more.
 Users can browse through different categories and collections.